JenimPatel/Automated-Check-in-System/README.md

 # Automated-Check-in-System

-This project aims at implementing a Automated-Check-in-System for our college (Sardar Vallabhbhai National Institute of Technology, Surat).
+This project aims at implementing a Automated-Check-in-System for our college (Sardar Vallabhbhai National Institute of Technology, Surat) using face recognition technology.

 Involved technologies are Computer Vision and Machine learning.

-Currently it is under development, first version will soon be out!